-Here are a few typical examples of particular keywords that a computer system may be programmed to pick up during the search.
-Obviously they are going to be specific to whichever job you are applying for, but take note of how the phrases are presented.
+Here are a few typical examples of particular keywords that a computer system may be programmed to identify during a search.
+Obviously the search is going to be specific to whichever job you are applying, please take note of how the phrases are presented.

 - Job positions: Accountant, Account Manager, Engineer

 - Job descriptions: Laboratory Research, Accounts, Strategic Planning